modelMaestroSolo/Store-Sales-Time-Series-Forecasting/docs/source/workflow.md

 - Translate Quesetion into a data problem: Ensure problem is formulated in a way that it is Interpretable.
 - write down the success criteria and deliverables.

+**Files**
+- notebooks/1.0-sy-Initial-EDA-and-Data-Cleaning.ipynb and project introductory page for more info.

 ## Prepare data for the project: